idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/problem_statement.md

 !media tutorial01_app_development/problem_schematic.png
        style=width:80%;margin-left:auto;margin-right:auto;
        id=problem-schematic
-       caption=Schematic of the pressure vessel system used for demonstrations throughout the tutorial [!cite](pamuk2012friction).
+       caption=Schematic of the pressure vessel system for which a custom MOOSE-based application will be designed to solve [!cite](pamuk2012friction).

 For this tutorial, the outlined portion of the pipe of length $L$, shown in [problem-schematic], is of particular interest.
 This region shall serve as the problem domain, $\Omega$.